stlgo/presentations/2020-08-26-Generics/README.md

 | ![](images/20200826-05.png) | ![](images/20200826-06.png) |

 ## Giveaways
-None sadly :(  Due to our session being cut short, we weren't able to provide the giveaway for 4 1-year licenses of GoLand.
+None sadly :cry: Due to our session being cut short, we weren't able to provide the giveaway for 4 1-year licenses of GoLand.

 ## Happenings
 This session was full of post-presentation discussion which caused us to hit our time-limit.
 The transition to an extended session didn't go so smoothly, but we quickly decided Zoom would make for easier group discussion, allowing everyone to ask questions audibly.